Login

 Edible flowers include herb flowers, nasturtiums, Calendula, cornflower, viola, pansy, sunflower and lilac.

 3) Brush the flattened and dimpled focaccia dough with olive oil.
-Arrange the sliced veggies and herbs in a pattern.
+With your canvas prepped, it’s time to bring your garden design to life!
+Arrange your chosen herbs and vegetables atop the dough, layering and intertwining them to create a visually stunning scene.
+Whether you opt for a simple bouquet of rosemary or a vibrant array of edible blooms, let your imagination flourish as you decorate.
 Bake in oven or on grill– as focaccia recipe directs.
-Sprinkly lightly with Kosher salt.
+Sprinkle lightly with Kosher salt.

 Tips from the pros: Choose fruits and vegetables that aren’t too high in water like mushrooms.
 Cutting ingredients too thinly might result in burned design elements.
 Dip herbs in water first to help retain their oomph while baking.
 Try your hand at using spices like paprika or turmeric to create a watercolor painting effect.